tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### loadSequence

-This api loads sequence in sequencer.
+This api loads sequence in a sequencer.
 Sequencer will be in `Loaded` state.
 Sequencer will wait for StartSequence command to start execution.

 LoadSequence